Pennsylvania Household Employer Guide 2026

 Overtime

 Pennsylvania follows the federal Fair Labor Standards Act (FLSA) standard for household worker overtime: 1.5× the regular hourly rate for all hours worked over 40 in a 7-day workweek.
-PA doesn't impose a stricter daily-overtime rule like California.
+PA does not impose a separate state daily-overtime rule.

 | Condition | Rate |